roboogle/gtkmvc3/gtkmvco/docs/manual/observers.rst

 interested in being notified when an OP gets changed.
 An Observer observes one or more Models.

+A typical observer is an instance of class :ref:`gtkmvc.Controller<CONTROLLERS>` which derive from :class:`gtkmvc.Observer`.

+Also :ref:`gtkmvc.Model<MODELS>` derives from :class:`gtkmvc.Observer`, as
+in hierarchies of models parents sometimes observe children.

 ..
 Important::
    Since version 1.99.1, observers were deeply revised.
 If you have experience with older versions, you will find many changes.
 In